- About Us

 These stages, and a variety of supporting materials, are covered in more detail in our Screen Lessons 101 course.

-Also, the role of editing cannot be underestimated.
-Editing can create a succinct, focused presentation that a live delivery of the same material may lack.
+If an instructor has available time, we encourage editing of the videos before output.
+The role of editing in creating an effective lesson cannot be underestimated.
+One major advantage of editing is that it can create a succinct, focused presentation that a live delivery of the same material may lack.
 All of the screencasting software programs offer editing capabilities.
-If an instructor has available time, we encourage editing of the videos before output to

 If these videos are published on a publicly accessible platform like YouTube, the instructor could gain a large viewership outside of the original student audience.
 To account for these possibilities, the instructor has the opportunity to make more of an impact by deploying some fundamental design principles.